hofstadter-io/hof-docs/content/code-generation/template-writing/indentation.md

 {{<lead>}}
-Getting spacing and indentation to follow your formatting rules is important for code generation.
+Formatting, spacing, and indentation are important for high-quality code.
+`hof` assists you in making your generated code share these qualities.
 {{</lead>}}

-## Don't template data files
+## Do not template data files

 Before we get into hof's helpers for whitespace control, we want to reiterate that you should not